Mohammed-Fadul/Borehole-Dilution/README.md

 | 23               | 25               |
 | ...              | ...              |

-The dilution time vs fluorescense table is located in the **Data DC** and **Data FC** sheet, giving information of each sensor test.
-While, Flourescense vs Uranine table is located in the **DC calibration** and **FC calibration** sheet which there are information of the calibration for each sensor.
+In the excel file, the dilution time vs fluorescense table is located in the **Data DC** and **Data FC** sheet, giving information of each sensor test.
+While, Flourescense vs Uranine table is located in the **DC calibration** and **FC calibration** sheet with the information of each sensor´s calibration.

 * DataSheet:
 * CalibrationSheet: